vasole/pymca/doc/source/faq.rst

 Frequently Asked Questions
 ==========================

-    Should I write PyMCA or PyMca?
+    - `Should I write PyMCA or PyMca?`_
-    Why did you take the Gioconda as logo?
+    - `Why did you take the Gioconda as logo?`_
-    I do not use the ESRF data format nor the SPEC file format.
-Do I have to convert my data?
+    - `I do not use the ESRF data format nor the SPEC file format.
+Do I have to convert my data?`_
-    I use an X-ray tube, how can I make quantitative analysis?
+    - `I use an X-ray tube, how can I make quantitative analysis?`_
-    The description of the scattering peaks is very poor, why?
+    - `The description of the scattering peaks is very poor, why?`_
-    I am on windows, what program version should I use?
+    - `I am on windows, what program version should I use?`_
-    Does PyMca work on Vista or Windows 7?
+    - `Does PyMca work on Windows 7 and Windows 10?`_
-    I have a Mac, the program seems to hang or to do nothing, how can I report what's happening?
+    - `I have a Mac, the program seems to hang or to do nothing, how can I report what's happening?`_
-    What have you used to build the binaries?
+    - `What have you used to build the binaries?`_
-    I want to build the program from its source code.
-Do I need Numeric or Numpy?
+    - `I want to build the program from its source code.
+What do I need?`_

 Should I write PyMCA or PyMca?
 ------------------------------